Music and loneliness in the age of the virus

 I don’t know if Taylor introduced me to the power of lyrics, or if my connection to lyrics drew me to her.
 What I know for sure is that my love for Taylor’s music extends beyond the parameters of her fame.
 She provides a source of comfort that is reliable, consistent, and loyal, qualities I can’t necessarily expect from the people in my life.
 I guess it all comes down to trust.
 People will come and go.
 I trust that the songs I’ve always known and loved will continue to be there for me, indefinitely.

 Just a couple of weeks before social distancing began, I found myself in the middle of the dance floor at The Belly Up, an intimate venue in Colorado.
-I was waiting for electronic/indie/pop producer Big Wild (Jackson Stell) to take the stage.
-I had stood outside without a ticket for an hour before securing one from a random man.
-He had travelled a whole three and a half hours from Denver for the show, and his friend ditched him last minute.
-As I lingered alone in a crowd of strangers, a woman who looked to be in her late twenties with black banana curls and dark red lipstick tapped me on the shoulder.
+As I waited for electronic/indie/pop producer Big Wild (Jackson Stell) to take the stage, I rubbed my hands together to get warm.
+My fingers were still half numb from the hour I had spent waiting outside in the cold without a ticket.
+Thanks to a random man who had traveled a whole three and a half hours from Denver for the show, and whose friend ditched him last minute, I’d scored a spot in the crowd.
+As I lingered alone in the company of strangers, a woman who looked to be in her late twenties with black banana curls and dark red lipstick tapped me on the shoulder.

 “What’s your name!”